fieldgram/hay-description-specification/docs/field-test.md

   <dt>Data type</dt>
   <dd>int</dd>
   <dt>Valid values</dt>
   <dd>An integer representing the magnitude of the area of the source field(s) for this hay, rounded to the nearest whole number, whether in hectares or acres.
-Use "0" if unknown.
-Use the field [`source_field_area_units`]() to specify the unit of measure for this magnitude.</dd>
+Use "0" if unknown.</dd>
 </dl>

+Use the field [`source_field_area_units`]() to specify the unit of measure for this magnitude.

 The variability of hay from one bale to the next depends on a variety of factors, including soil conditions, weather, weeds, and pests.
 As a rule, the larger the area of the source field (or fields) for a forage, the greater will be the variability in quality and anti-quality factors for that forage.